imagej/imagej.github.io/_pages/plugins/ezfig.md

 ![](/media/Images62.png "images62.png")

-Select a row, the selection should be surrounded by a cyan rectangle (left arrow) (see also the “Selections” section).
-Then select the “Labels” tab (right arrow).
+Select a row, the selection should be surrounded by a cyan rectangle (left arrow) (see also the "Selections" section).
+Then select the "Labels" tab (right arrow).

 ![](/media/Images63.png "images63.png")

-Press “+ text labels above images” (right most arrow).
-Select “1” for begin and end (middle arrows).
+Press "+ text labels above images" (right most arrow).
+Select "1" for begin and end (middle arrows).
 This means the label will be over the first image of the row only.
 Type in your text (bottom arrow).

 ![](/media/Images64.png "images64.png")

-Press “Add” (bottom arrow).
-Set begin to “2” and end to “3” (upper arrows), this means the label will span over the second and third images in the row.
+Press "Add" (bottom arrow).
+Set begin to "2" and end to "3" (upper arrows), this means the label will span over the second and third images in the row.
 Type in your text (middle arrow).

 ![](/media/Images65.png "images65.png")